jackfrancis/kamino/README.md

 # Status of Project

 The kamino set of tools are currently approaching a v1.0 stable release, tested against Kubernetes running on Azure with VMSS-backed node pools, on clusters built with the [AKS Engine](https://github.com/Azure/aks-engine) tool.
+You may also run it as a proof of concept on your AKS cluster, see [here](docs/AKS.md) for more information.

 More status [here][status].